 Does The Firm Work Exclusively in Business Appraisal?

 Quantive’s singular focus is on business appraisal.
-We do not do tax.
+We do not do taxes.
 We don’t do audit work.
-The only thing the we work on is business appraisals.
+The only thing that we work on is business appraisals.

 Does the Firm Have the Capacity to Complete the Assignment in a Reasonable Timeframe?